| 如果你没有看到这个软件,看到它的介绍,真正试用,真的是很难相信。

 undergrowth around my dependency tree.

-Searches recursively through directories by default, while
+Searches recursively through directories by default, whileignoring .svn, CVS and other VCS directories.

-This is a feature, yet one that wouldn't pry me away from grep:
+This is a feature, yet one that wouldn't pry me away from grep:-r is there (though it distinctly feels like an

 afterthought).
 Since ack ignores a certain set of files